 Who Should Invest in Small-cap Open-ended Equity Mutual Funds?

 A person with a high risk-appetite and long-term financial horizon can invest in these schemes.

 • Large and Mid-cap Equity Fund

-These fund houses invest in both Large Capitalization companies and Mid-Capitalization companies.
-These stocks are considered as safe in terms of risk.
-The market capitalization of Large Caps is above Rs.
+These fund houses invest in both large-capitalization companies and mid-capitalization companies.
+These stocks are considered comparatively safer in terms of risk.
+The market capitalization of large-caps is above Rs.
 20,000 Cr.
 Large-cap corporations disclose their information consistently across various media platforms.

 Mid-capitalization stocks are between Rs.5,000 Cr-Rs.20, 000 Cr.
 Mid-cap companies have a tremendous opportunity for growth and they are not as risky as small-cap companies.
 While investing in mid-cap open-ended funds, experienced fund managers select companies that match the investment objectives of the investor.
 These companies are smaller as compared to large-cap companies.

 Who Should Invest in Large-Cap and Mid-Cap Open-Ended Equity Funds?

 These funds reduce risk by investing in diverse markets.
 A combination of large and mid-cap investment can be a wealth creator for investors.
 Investors with a moderate risk appetite and a longer financial horizon can invest in these stocks.
 The risk profile of these schemes is lower than that of small-cap mutual funds.
 It has been observed that these companies perform well in the span of 3-5 years.